 Orderic puts words into the king’s mouth:

-“... my brother, to whom I entrusted the care of my entire kingdom, has laid violent hands on her substance, has cruelly oppressed the poor, has seduced my knights on frivolous pretences, and has spread disorder through the whole of England by his unjust exactions."
+“... my brother, to whom I entrusted the care of my entire kingdom, has laid violent hands on her substance, has cruelly oppressed the poor, has seduced my knights on frivolous pretences, and has spread disorder through the whole of England by his unjust exactions.”‘HE’ VII: iii, 191

 Orderic Vitalis refers to the Glastonbury incident, and concludes:

-“I could relate many such instances, if they would edify the readers mind; but such subjects are by no means agreeable, and, therefore, without dwelling on them, I gladly employ my pen on other matters."
+“I could relate many such instances, if they would edify the readers mind; but such subjects are by no means agreeable, and, therefore, without dwelling on them, I gladly employ my pen on other matters.”‘HE’ IV: ii, 226

-“And in this same year passed-away Matilda, queen of King William, on the day after All-Hallow-mass [i.e. on 2nd November]....
+“And in the same year died Matilda, King William’s queen, on the day after All-Hallows mass-day [i.e. on 2nd November]....

-.... the king ordained a large and heavy tax over all England; that was, upon each hide of land, two and seventy pence.”
+.... the king caused a great and heavy tax to be exacted over all England; that was, for every hide, two and seventy pence.”